-Sonia Shiel received the Arts Council's Project Award, with which she completed the Art & Law Fellowship Program, 2014 at Fordham Law School while participating on the International Studio & Curatorial Program (ISCP) in New York.
+Sonia Shiel received the Arts Council's Project Award, 2013, with which she completed the Art & Law Fellowship Program, 2014 at Fordham Law School while participating on the International Studio & Curatorial Program (ISCP) in New York.
 In 2015, she was an artist-in-residence at the Irish Museum of Modern Art and has since been awarded the Arts Council's Visual Artist Bursary, for 2015.
 She has had recent exhibitions at the ISCP, New York, Kevin Kavanagh Gallery, The Crawford Gallery, The Lewis Glucksman Gallery and the Irish Museum of Modern Art.
 From June 2015, she will be working on upcoming projects in Ireland and the U.S, at the Fire Station Studios' Engine Room, Dublin and will be producing her first full-length play in a forthcoming solo exhibition curated by Paul McAree, in September 2016.